Tamika Lamison: Advocacy and leadership

 Lamison served as the Executive Director of the Commercial Directors Diversity Program (CDDP), a diversity and inclusion program under the Directors Guild of America (DGA) and the Association of Independent Commercial Producers (AICP).
 She is also the Senior Vice President of Development & Production at PhilmCo, a company focused on art advocacy and commerce.

 Controversy

 Allegations against Vincent Cirrincione

-In February 2018, Tamika Lamison publicly accused Hollywood talent manager Vincent Cirrincione of sexual misconduct.
+Lamison was among nine women, predominantly women of color, who accused Cirrincione of sexual harassment.
+In February 2018, Lamison publicly accused Hollywood talent manager Vincent Cirrincione of sexual misconduct.
 She alleged that in 1996, at the age of 27, she met Cirrincione at a Tony Awards dinner.
 He invited her to his hotel suite for an audition, during which he took a phone call from Halle Berry and put it on speakerphone.
 Lamison claimed that while she was performing a poem, Cirrincione grabbed and kissed her, then propositioned her by stating he would represent her if she agreed to have sex with him whenever he wanted.
 She rejected his advances and left the suite.

-Lamison was among nine women, predominantly women of color, who accused Cirrincione of sexual harassment.
-These allegations highlighted a pattern of behavior where Cirrincione allegedly exploited his position to proposition aspiring actresses.
-Following the public accusations, Cirrincione denied any non-consensual acts but acknowledged pursuing sexual relationships with clients.
-He subsequently closed his management company, Vincent Cirrincione Associates.